google-research/swirl-dynamics/swirl_dynamics/projects/genfocal/README.md

 ## Installation

-To make the installation seamlessly we use pip.
-Although the installation should work in any Linux-based system, we strongly recommend using a high-memory GPU, such as a `A100` (80GB), `H100`, `B100`, or a `TPU v5p`.
+To make the installation seamless we use `pip`.
+Although the installation should work on any Linux-based system, we strongly recommend using a high-memory GPU, such as a `A100` (80GB), `H100`, `B100`, or a `TPU v5p`.
 We also recommend using `python=3.12`.